 I know, I’ve been on a Southwestern-style food kick lately.
 There are just so many ways to pile things on to a tortilla.
 This is pretty much the end of tomato season, so snatch up those late-blooming tomatoes at the farmers market while you can!

 What I love about this recipe is that it’s healthy, delicious, and it comes together in just a few minutes.
 If you have a toaster oven, I recommend making this in there, but you can also use a regular oven for your vegan tostadas.

 I prefer using the toaster oven when I can, because it doesn’t heat up the house.
 Below, I mention that your tortillas can burn quickly.
 That is no joke!
 Keep a close eye on these suckers, because they can go from beautiful, golden brown to burnt and smoking in a flash.

 - 2 small corn tortillas

-- handful of arugula (Spinach, pea shoots, or microgreens would work well, too – go with what’s in season where you are!)
+- 1/2 cup fresh arugula – Spinach, pea shoots, or microgreens would work well, too – go with what’s in season where you are!

-- Plate up your tostadas and top with a little hot sauce, tahini or Veganaise drizzle, and serve with a side of guacamole for dipping.
+- Plate up your tostadas and top with a little hot sauce, vegan mayo drizzle, and serve with a side of guacamole for dipping.